What is Discovery Day and How Best to Prepare for It?

 • Where do you see yourself in five years—and how can we help?

 “During the review process, we ask our candidates many questions about each of these (core values) and how they personally feel about them,” Ackley said.
-“We look for leadership qualities related to how they work with customers and employees – as well as how they will create a customer experience through employee engagement.”
+“We look for leadership qualities related to how they work with customers and employees.
+We also want to know how they will create a customer experience through employee engagement.”

 Mathnasium, meanwhile, looks for positive candidates who are passionate about math and helping children succeed — and who want to get involved in their communities.
 If candidates don’t ask many questions, that can be cause for concern, Adelstein said.
-Likewise, if someone comes back after Discovery Day with suggestions to make a lot of changes to the business model outlined, that can be viewed as a red flag as well, he said.
+Likewise, it might be a red flag if someone comes back after Discovery Day with suggestions to make a lot of changes to the business model.

 Be on the alert if the franchisor tries to pressure you into signing the franchise agreement at “Discovery Day” or tells you that ‘There are several people that are ready to take the territory that you are interested in, so you need to sign the franchise agreement within the next three days.’